Deploying with Git

 In addition, the uncompressed size of a checkout of HEAD

-from the repository, combined with the size of restored submodules, cannot exceed 1 GB.
+from the repository, combined with the size of restored submodules, can’t exceed 1 GB.

-What if you’re already using Subversion or another revision control system to track your source code?
-Although we believe that Git is one of the best choices available for revision control, you don’t need to stop using your current revision control system.
-Git can be purely a deployment mechanism, existing side-by-side with your other tool.
+While Git is one of the best choices available for revision control, you don’t need to stop using your current revision control system.
+You can use Git purely as a deployment mechanism, existing side by side with your other tool.

 You can learn much more about .gitignore